 - Copper content helps benefit your skin and hair and also supports your metabolism to help your cells produce energy.

-- Sunflower seeds are rich in calcium, vitamin E, copper and magnesium which are essential nutrient for strong bones.
+- Sunflower seeds are rich in calcium, vitamin E, copper, and magnesium which are essential nutrients for strong bones.

 - Magnesium is stored on the surface of the bones and helps aid in the improvement of bone strength.
 It gives proper physical structure and it is contained in high amounts in sunflower seeds.